morwood-qa/morwood-qa/README.md

 ### 🚀Hello there!

 I'm Olga, a junior QA Engineer with 5 months of hands-on experience in manual testing.
-In this short period of time, I have successfully implemented 7 pet projects and have been actively participating in cross-functional team projects.
+In this short period of time, I have successfully implemented 7 interesting pet projects and have been actively participating in cross-functional team projects.

-👩‍💻 Seeking my first role as a Trainer/Junior QA Engineer, I'm eager to engage in a variety of projects and explore career opportunities within a motivated, progressive team.
+👩🏼‍💻 Seeking my first role as a Trainer/Junior QA Engineer, I'm eager to engage in a variety of projects and explore career opportunities within a motivated, progressive team.
 Let's connect and uncover the possibilities!
 Reach me out!

 ![Static Badge](https://img.shields.io/badge/Olha%20M%20-white?style=flat&logo=telegram&color=white&link=https%3A%2F%2Ft.me%2Folhamorwood)
 ![Static Badge](https://img.shields.io/badge/Olga%20Morwood%20-blue?style=flat&logo=LinkedIn&logoColor=white&link=https%3A%2F%2Fwww.linkedin.com%2Fin%2Folga-morwood%2F)